shw3512/shw3512.github.io/teach/cysec-g30/index.md

 - Check data breach: [HaveIBeenPwned](https://haveibeenpwned.com)
 - Report phishing: [APWG](https://apwg.org/reportphishing)

-Note: If you upload anything (e-mail, file, link, etc.) to the Web, then assume others will see it and any information it contains.
+Note: If you upload anything (e-mail, file, link, etc.) to the Web, then assume others will see it and any information it contains